WelSimLLC/welsim.github.io/collections/_posts/2026-01-16-generate-the-contact-and-boundary-conditions-for-the-calculix-solver.md

   <img src="\assets\blog\20260116\welsim_finite_element_thermal_exhaust_manifold.png" alt="welsim_finite_element_thermal_exhaust_manifold" />
 </p>

-In a previous article titled "Generate CalculiX solver files using WELSIM", the author introduced methods to quickly generate CalculiX input scripts.
+In a previous article titled [Generate CalculiX solver files using WELSIM](https://welsim.com/2024/03/19/generate_calculix_solver_files_using_welsim.html), the author introduced methods to quickly generate CalculiX input scripts.
 Currently, WELSIM serves as a robust preprocessor to generate input files for CalculiX and greatly simplifies the process of performing finite element analysis with CalculiX.
 This article elaborates on the commands for generating contact and boundary conditions.

 ## Contact
 In the finite element structural analysis of multi-body systems, contact setup is an essential step.
 This section describes the generation of two common contact types: bonded contact and separable contact.